Verseth/MicroShell-SOP/README.md

 ---------
 A simple C programme meant to emulate a standard BASH Shell.

-Programmed as an university project.
+Programmed as a university project.

 Has a few quirks and features:
 *  a `help` command which displays a simple overview of its features